Ziver/hal/plugins/hal-assistant-google/READNME.md

 * Click Save.
 * Click on the Overview tab, which will lead you back to the app details screen.

-Account linking is required for your app to interact with Home Assistant.
+Account linking is required for your app to interact with the server.
-* Set this up by clicking on Setup account linking under the Quick Setup section of the Overview page.
+* Clicking on Setup account linking under the Quick Setup section of the Overview page.
     * If asked, leave options as they default No, I only want to allow account creation on my website and select Next.
     * Then if asked, for the Linking type select OAuth and Authorization Code.
 Click Next
 * Enter the following: